espocrm/documentation/docs/administration/dynamic-logic.md

 ## Fields

-Dynamic behavior of forms can be achieved by utilizing Dynamic Logic feature.
-Dynamic Logic parameters are available for every field.
-Parameters are available in the Entity Manager when you edit or create a field.
+A dynamic behavior for forms can be achieved by utilizing the Dynamic Logic feature.
+Dynamic Logic parameters are available for every field (Administration > Entity Manager > {Entity Type} > Fields > {field}.

-Dynamic Logic allows to define conditions making certain fields visible, required or read-only.
+The Dynamic Logic allows to define conditions making certain fields visible, required or read-only.
 Conditions will be checked automatically when data in the form is changed.

 For *Enum*, *Array*, *Multi-Enum*, *Checklist* fields it's, possible to define different sets of options that will be